neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-request.md

 _8. [Isn't Couchsurfing Dangerous For Women?]({% post_url 2015-06-02-isnt-couchsurfing-dangerous-for-women %}){:target="_blank"}_

 -----
+## How to Write a Great Couchsurfing Request

 Fundamentally, your request needs to do one thing: __show the reader you’ve read their profile and are genuinely interested in getting to know them__.
 Let's get into how to go about writing this phenomenal request and get replies from hosts _complimenting_ your request, like below: